theworkingcomputer/twc-blog/content/testing04.rst

 :category: Test_posts
 :date: 24 June 2015
-:tags: refinements, Pelican, twc, testing, deployment, journal, bootswatch, bootstrap3, responsive, website
+:tags: refinements, Pelican, testing, deployment, journal
 :slug: test 4

 **I am back** after a week of being down the particular rabbit hole that is Windows IT, installing a test environment and repairing/resurrecting a friend's dead laptop, still celebrating my success at deploying a working Pelican installation and new/old blog and getting ready to actually make posts and website for general public consumption.
 Yeah.